Symbolic local bifurcation analysis of scalar smooth maps: Main features of Singularity

-\verb"Verify"(\(g\)) checks a germ \(g\) for its bifurcation analysis while \verb"Verify"(\(G\), \verb"Ideal", \verb"Vars") checks germ generators \(G\) of an ideal \(\langle G\rangle_\E\) for divisions or standard basis computations.
-In either case, it suggests suitable computational rings and a truncation degree and it verifies that their use does not lead to error according to Theorem \ref{Thm2.18}.
+\verb"Verify"(\(g\), \verb"Vars") checks a germ \(g\) for its bifurcation analysis while \verb"Verify"(\(G\), \verb"Vars", \verb"Ideal") checks germ generators \(G\) of an ideal \(\langle G\rangle_\E\) for divisions or standard basis computations.
+In either case, it suggests suitable computational rings and a truncation degree and it verifies that their use does not lead to error according to Theorems \ref{Thm2.18} and \ref{Thm2.18a}.
+Here \verb"Vars", say \([x, \lambda],\) stand for the state variable \(x\) and the distinguished parameter \(\lambda\).
+For instance, \(\verb|Verify|(\sin(x) \tanh(x^3-\lambda), [x, \lambda])\) returns computational rings as smooth germs, formal power series, fractional maps and truncation degree 5.
+Now consider the ideal \(I\) given in Equation \eqref{specialexm}.
+Then, \(\verb|Verify|(I, [x, \lambda], \verb|Ideal|)\) returns computational rings as smooth germs, formal power series, fractional maps and truncation degree 6.
+In other words, the polynomial germ ring is not allowed for this example.
+The command \(\verb|Intrinsic|(I, [x, \lambda])\) gives rise to \(\M^6+\M^2 \langle \lambda^2\rangle\).